Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-Gainsight's Staircase AI Health Score, generally available since early 2026, represents the current state of the art: real-time 0-100 scoring that blends sentiment analysis, engagement patterns, and response-time signals with customisable weighting.
-ChurnZero offers structured health scores mapped to specific churn archetypes, while Salesforce Einstein and Microsoft Dynamics 365 Customer Insights provide embedded prediction engines with automated model retraining.
-Microsoft's Fabric platform surfaces production-ready tutorials on churn modeling using gradient-boosted trees, demonstrating democratization of technical implementation.
+Gainsight's agentic platform, announced May 2026, represents the current state-of-the-art evolution: the entire Gainsight platform is now agentic, with Staircase Risk and Expansion Analysts live in production automatically surfacing churn signals and expansion opportunities months in advance; 175K+ tool calls and 96K+ queries demonstrate ecosystem adoption.
+Staircase AI Health Score delivers real-time 0-100 scoring that blends sentiment analysis, engagement patterns, and response-time signals from emails, calls, and Slack; ChurnZero offers structured health scores mapped to specific churn archetypes with ~40% autonomous agent deployment; Salesforce Einstein and Microsoft Dynamics 365 Customer Insights provide embedded prediction engines with automated model retraining.
 The vendor ecosystem is feature-complete and mature.
-Deployment results at well-resourced organisations are compelling: a mid-market B2B SaaS company reduced first-year churn from 34% to 11%, increased NRR from 96% to 118%, and attributed $8.4M in retained and expanded revenue to unified health scoring with automated interventions; Waystar deployed ChurnZero and achieved 20% churn reduction.
+Deployment results at well-resourced organisations are compelling: Arete research on 500+ mid-market SaaS companies shows AI churn prediction achieves 31% gross churn reduction within 12 months and generates $4-7 in protected revenue per $1 invested; mid-market B2B SaaS companies reduced churn from 34% to 11%, increased NRR from 96% to 118%, and attributed $8.4M in retained revenue to unified health scoring with automated interventions.
 A feedback-driven approach using AI analysis of support tickets and survey data achieved a 56% churn reduction (8% to 3.5% monthly) by identifying behavioral patterns and triggering psychological interventions.
 A systematic review of 142 studies found predictive health scoring achieving 89%+ accuracy with 34-47% NRR improvements in production settings.
 G2 survey data across platforms documents 15-25% churn reductions (Chargebee up to 25%, Velaris averaging 15%).
 The global AI-enhanced churn scoring market reached $2.53B in 2025 and is projected to grow 24.5% annually to $3.15B in 2026 and $7.48B by 2030.

-The execution gap remains significant, however.
-Eighty percent of customer success teams remain experimental with AI-driven scoring despite years of vendor investment.
+Adoption of AI-driven approaches, however, remains constrained despite mainstream trialing of capability.
+By May 2026, while 76% of B2B SaaS companies have deployed or piloted AI churn prediction, only 22% have successfully adopted AI-driven health scoring approaches, signaling a persistent execution and operationalization gap.
+Eighty percent of customer success teams remain experimental with AI-driven scoring despite years of vendor investment and availability of production-grade tooling.
 Year 1 total cost of ownership runs $60K-$99K for ChurnZero to $90K-$140K for Gainsight, with realistic setup demanding 150+ hours and specialist resources for ongoing calibration.
 Practitioner assessments reveal that most deployed scores fail to outperform churn-rate baselines — a consequence of subjective weighting and poor signal selection that erodes CSM trust through persistent false positives.
 Critical implementation analysis shows that 83% precision models fail in production because prediction capability does not automatically translate to intervention execution; deployment gaps include cold-start reliability issues (models unreliable on customers under 14-30 days old), prediction-window mismatches (30-day models surface signals too late for multi-touch retention campaigns), and silent model drift requiring frequent retraining cycles.
-TSIA analysts warn that many health-scoring pilots lack ROI visibility, and disconnected data systems remain the primary blocking constraint.
+TSIA analysts identify an "actionability gap"—even directionally correct scores often fail because teams cannot prescribe specific next steps based on identified drivers.
+Disconnected data systems remain the primary blocking constraint.
 The practice delivers proven value at enterprise scale but has stalled at the boundary of mid-market adoption, where cost, complexity, and data quality challenges compound.

 TIER HISTORY